randyfasion/RandyPortfolio/README.md

 **Portfolio**
     -Underneath the hood of my Portfolio I used HTML, CSS, along with a variety of tags, and a css file to create the formatting necessary for this site.

-        -The header of my page includes my title, picture, and links to the different sections of my page.
+        -The header of my page includes my title, picture, and links to the different sections of my page, link to my resume, and link to my LinkedIn.

         -Followed by my "About me" bio.